awsdocs/amazon-s3-userguide/doc_source/setting-repl-config-perm-overview.md

   + `s3:ReplicateObject` and `s3:ReplicateDelete` – Permissions for these actions on all objects in the `DOC-EXAMPLE-BUCKET2` bucket \(the destination bucket\) allow Amazon S3 to replicate objects or delete markers to the destination bucket\.
 For information about delete markers, see [How delete operations affect replication](replication-what-is-isnot-replicated.md#replication-delete-op)\.
 **Note**
-Permissions for the `s3:ReplicateObject` action on the `DOC-EXAMPLE-BUCKET2` bucket \(the destination bucket\) also allow replication of object tags, so you don't need to explicitly grant permission for the `s3:ReplicateTags` action\.
+Permissions for the `s3:ReplicateObject` action on the `DOC-EXAMPLE-BUCKET2` bucket \(the destination bucket\) also allow replication of metadata such as object tags and ACLS\.
+Therefore you do not need to explicitly grant permission for the `s3:ReplicateTags` action\.
   + `s3:GetObjectVersionTagging` – Permissions for this action on objects in the `DOC-EXAMPLE-BUCKET1` bucket \(the source bucket\) allow Amazon S3 to read object tags for replication\.
 For more information, see [Categorizing your storage using tags](object-tagging.md)\.
 If Amazon S3 doesn't have these permissions, it replicates the objects, but not the object tags\.

   For a list of Amazon S3 actions, see [Amazon S3 actions](using-with-s3-actions.md)\.